MagicBowen/optest/examples/README.md

 # optest examples

-This folder contains runnable examples that show how to swap legacy test scripts for optest plans.
+This folder contains runnable examples using the new plan format.

+- `vector_add_v2/` – minimal vector add using the new plan and built-in generator/assertion.
-- `ascend_operator/` – a minimal Ascend-style operator build + optest plans (no legacy test scripts).
+- `ascend_operator/` – Ascend-style add operator build driven by the new plan format.
-- `custom_op_with_plugins/` – shows how to add a user-defined generator/reference for an op not in builtins.
+- `custom_op_with_plugins/` – custom generator + assertion without plugins.

 Before running any example, install optest (editable or wheel):
 ```bash